bluelove8939/Smart-Mirror-IoT-Project-Mirror-UI/README.md

 Make sure that your device has a compatible version of numpy.
 Also you this feature requires webcam to take picture of user's face.
 Before enabling this feature, you need to install webcam or raspberry pi camera module.
-If you already checked your device works fine, enable this feature simply by editing config.json just like below:
+If you already checked your device works fine, enable this feature simply by Eediting config.json just like below:

     "face-emotion-detection-enabled": true